12 Most Haunted Places in South Jersey

 The colorful Ritz Theatre

-While there several different types of productions are put on the Ritz Theatre, but not everyone comes for its live dramas.
+While there are several different types of productions put on at the Ritz Theatre, not everyone comes for its live dramas.
 Some people come to see if they can catch a glimpse of its numerous ghosts.

-Several sightings have been made across the century.
-Whether it is objects moving on their own, eerie backstage lights suddenly coming on or unexplained voices at different times of the day, the workers at the 1927 Ritz Theater have something to say.
+Several sightings have been made across the century since it was built.
+Whether it is objects moving on their own, eerie backstage lights suddenly coming on, or unexplained voices at different times of the day, the workers at the Ritz Theater have something to say.

 Berry’s Chapel